ArthurClemens/polythene/docs/components/react/drawer.md

 ~~~

-<a id="variations"></a>
-### Variations

-<a id="cover-animation"></a>
-#### Cover animation

-"Cover" is the default animation.
-It places the drawer on a higher surface elevation.

-A cover is often used together with:

-* `backdrop` - to show a tinted backdrop
-* `modal` - to prevent clicking on the background (technically: the touch layer, which does not have a color)
-* `z={n}` - a number between 0 and 5 to set the shadow depth; 1 is a good default value

-<a id="globalfixed-drawer"></a>
-#### Global/fixed drawer

-A cover drawer that should appear on top of all other content (except for dialogs and notifications), can still be created at a deeper level than the root component by giving it a CSS style `position:fixed`:

-* `fixed`

-<a id="push-animation"></a>
-#### Push animation

-A push animation pushes the content next to the drawer away.
-It places the drawer on the same surface elevation as the content.

-To make the drawer actually push the content, the drawer must be placed next to the content - for example in a flex container.

-Push options:

-* `push`
-* `border` - to demarcate the drawer from the content

-<a id="mini-variant"></a>
-#### Mini variant

-The mini drawer initially hides most of the navigation except for a strip of icons, then reveals the full menu when expanding.

-This assumes you have a navigation list with icons as "front".

-Use option:

-* `mini`

-<a id="permanent-menu"></a>
-#### Permanent menu

-Use the drawer as a permanent (not animating) menu with:

-* `permanent`

-By default this creates a side menu with a height of 100%.
-Either use:

-* `floating` - to display the drawer as a "floating" block (instead of full height)
-* `border` - to demarcate the drawer from the content

-<a id="place-the-drawer-at-the-rightopposite-side"></a>
-#### Place the drawer at the right/opposite side

-To open the drawer at the opposite side, use:

-* `anchor="end"`
+<a id="types-of-drawer"></a>
+### Types of drawer

+<a id="standard-drawer"></a>
+#### Standard drawer

+Presented on the same plane as the content.
+Can be permanently visible or dismissible.
+To be used on tablet and desktop only; use a modal drawer on mobile.

+How to create this:

+* Use option `permanent: true` to keep the drawer on the page; by default this creates a side menu with a height of 100%
+* Use option `push: true` to make the drawer push the content next to it; structurally the drawer must be placed next to the content - for example in a flex container
+* Optionally use:
+  * `border: true` - to demarcate the drawer from the content
+  * `mini: true` - instead of `push`, that will show a small part of the drawer (a strip of icons), and reveals the full menu when expanding (MD1); this assumes you have a navigation list with icons as "front"
+  * `floating: true` - to display the drawer as a "floating" block (instead of full height) (MD1)

+<a id="modal-drawer"></a>
+#### Modal drawer

+Presented floating on top of most of the UI.
+An overlay blocks interaction with the content below.

+How to create this:

+* Use option `cover: true`
+* Use `modal: true` to prevent clicking on the background (technically: the touch layer, which does not have a color)
+* Optionally use:
+  * `fixed: true` - to show the drawer on top of all other content (except for dialogs and notifications); the drawer can be created at a deeper level than the root component by giving it a CSS style `position:fixed`
+  * `backdrop: true` - to show a tinted backdrop
+  * `z` - a number between 0 and 5 to set the shadow depth; 1 is a good default value

+<a id="bottom-drawer"></a>
+#### Bottom drawer

+Not implemented

+#### Other options

+* `anchor: "end"` - places the drawer at the right/opposite side

 <a id="appearance"></a>